thisispivi/Deep-Learning-Spotify/README.md

 The ```water_potability.csv``` file contains water quality metrics for 3276 different water bodies.

 ## 1. pH value:
 PH is an important parameter in evaluating the acid–base balance of water.
 It is also the indicator of acidic or alkaline condition of water status.
-WHO has recommended maximum permissible limit of pH from 6.5 to 8.5.
+WHO has recommended a maximum permissible limit of pH from 6.5 to 8.5.
 The current investigation ranges were 6.52–6.83 which are in the range of WHO standards.

 ## 2. Hardness:
 Hardness is mainly caused by calcium and magnesium salts.
 These salts are dissolved from geologic deposits through which water travels.
 The length of time water is in contact with hardness producing material helps determine how much hardness there is in raw water.
 Hardness was originally defined as the capacity of water to precipitate soap caused by Calcium and Magnesium.

 ## 3. Solids (Total dissolved solids - TDS):
-Water has the ability to dissolve a wide range of inorganic and some organic minerals or salts such as potassium, calcium, sodium, bicarbonates, chlorides, magnesium, sulfates etc. These minerals produced un-wanted taste and diluted color in appearance of water.
+Water has the ability to dissolve a wide range of inorganic and some organic minerals or salts such as potassium, calcium, sodium, bicarbonates, chlorides, magnesium, sulfates etc. These minerals produced an unwanted taste and diluted color in the appearance of water.
 This is the important parameter for the use of water.
 The water with high TDS value indicates that water is highly mineralized.
-Desirable limit for TDS is 500 mg/l and maximum limit is 1000 mg/l which prescribed for drinking purpose.
+The Desired limit for TDS is 500 mg/l and maximum limit is 1000 mg/l which is prescribed for drinking purpose.

 ## 4. Chloramines:
 Chlorine and chloramine are the major disinfectants used in public water systems.
 Chloramines are most commonly formed when ammonia is added to chlorine to treat drinking water.
 Chlorine levels up to 4 milligrams per liter (mg/L or 4 parts per million (ppm)) are considered safe in drinking water.